Thicken Latex Paints with METHOCEL™

 What is METHOCEL™?

-METHOCEL™ cellulose ethers are a family of water soluble methylcellulose (MC) and hydroxypropyl methylcellulose (HPMC) polymers that are used to effectively thicken latex paints.
-Latex paints thickened with METHOCEL™ offer a number of benefits.
+METHOCEL™ cellulose ethers are a family of water-soluble methylcellulose (MC) and hydroxypropyl methylcellulose (HPMC) polymers used as rheology modifier additives to thicken latex paints effectively.
+Latex paints thickened with METHOCEL™ offer several advantages, as discussed below.

-Expiration of latex paints is typically determined by a loss of viscosity and loss of pigment suspension.
-The shelf life of latex paints can be extended when METHOCEL™ is used as a thickener and rheology modifier.
-METHOCEL™ is more resistant to enzymes released by microbes than other cellulose thickeners.
-This and pH stability from pH 3 to 11 allow for METHOCEL™ thickened latex paints to maintain uniform viscosity regardless of age or pH.
-Additionally, latex paints that have lost viscosity due to spoilage can be rethickened with METHOCEL™ to achieve a proper and stable viscosity.
+The expiration of latex paints is typically determined by a loss of viscosity and pigment suspension.
+METHOCEL™ is resistant to enzymes released by microbes that can destabilize viscosity, and thus when added to latex paints as a thickener or rheology modifier during initial formulation, it can also extend shelf life.
+The broad stability range of METHOCEL™ in pH 3 to 11 allows thickened latex paints to maintain uniform viscosities in various solution conditions.
+If a latex paint has lost its viscosity due to spoilage, it can even be re-thickened with METHOCEL™ to achieve a proper and stable viscosity.

 Due to the pseudoplastic nature of METHOCEL™, latex paints thickened with the polymers exhibit exceptional application properties.
 METHOCEL™ improves the loading of the paint onto brushes and rollers.
 In addition, flow, leveling, and spreadibility are improved due to the rheology modifier.

 Selecting the Proper Grade of METHOCEL™

-Selection of METHOCEL™ grades is determined by two main criteria: viscosity (molecular weight) and degree of substitution.
+The selection of METHOCEL™ grades is determined by two main criteria based on the needs of each application: viscosity and degree of substitution.
 These criteria can be identified by the nomenclature of the grade.
 For example:

-METHOCEL™ are cellulose-based polymers that have had hydroxyl functional groups replaced with methoxyl and hydroxypropyl functional groups.
-The degree and nature of the substitution vary and can be identified by the first letter of the name of the degree.
+METHOCEL™ grades are cellulose-based polymers that have had hydroxyl functional groups replaced with methoxyl and hydroxypropyl functional groups.
+The degree and nature of substitution vary and can be identified by the first letter of the name of the degree, as seen below.

 The amount and type of substitution lend to differences in the degree of organic solvent solubility and thermal gelation temperatures of solutions when using these in formulations.
 In general, the organic-solvent solubility of METHOCEL™ increases as hydroxypropyl substitution increases, and the thermal gelation temperature of METHOCEL™ decreases with increasing methoxyl substitution.